tearitco/SRW-Engine-MV-Public/docs/player_manual.md

 * disrupt: Accuracy halved
 * focus: Final Evasion and Accuracy +30%
 * fortune: Next time funds are gained, gain double
+* fury: On the next attack ignore defensive abilities(barriers, after image, etc.) of the target
 * gain: Next time exp is gained, gain double
 * mercy: Next time a target would be shot down, leave them at 10HP instead.
 Only works if the attacker has higher Skill
 * persist: Next time the unit is hit they only take 10 damage from the attack